 Growing up in Oklahoma, cornbread was a regular staple in our house, at my grandmas house, at my great grandmas house, pretty much everyone in the fam was serving up cornbread as a side dish with everything from chili to roast!

-For years I’ve been whipping up Jalapeno Cheddar Cornbread to go with just about everything, but today I’m putting a twist on my classic cornbread recipe!
+For years I’ve been whipping up this Jalapeno Cheddar Cornbread recipe to go with just about everything, but today I’m putting a twist on my classic cornbread recipe!

 Recently I was introduced to Blackberry Serrano Yogurt from Noosa.
 I know it sounds crazy, but it’s just so crazy that it works!

 After trying the yogurt, I was hooked on creating a new Blackberry Serrano recipe.
-I decided to try it out in cornbread and O-M-G am I glad I did!
+I decided to try it out in this cornbread recipe and O-M-G am I glad I did!

 It took me a couple of attempts to perfect the blackberry serrano ratio, but I ended up with a delicious recipe that I’m kind of obsessed with!